VitaDAO/whitepaper/README.md

 - There are definitely some additional editing changes needed, but I kept close to the original

 ### Comments from the Working Copy
+---

 There were several unaddressed open comments in the original Google docs working copy.
 Over the coming days, I will turn all of those into Github issues and attempt to make the original commentor a reviewer for that issue.

+### Reason For Move
+---

+Placing the paper here, in a form that allows contributors to focus on only content rather than formatting, frees up those contributor's valuable time.
+We can also track the changes we make back to *who* and *why*, and make provisional changes on branches for review prior to publishing.
+Lastly, sourced from here on github, all approved changes to the whitepaper will be available to the public and the website immediately.

+### Have Questions?
+---
 If you have any questions about how to contribute, the editing done to the document, or anything related to how I can make this work better for you, please contact `audieleon#9746` at the [VitaDAO discord](https://discord.gg/3S3ftnmZYD).